Privacy Amplification Via Bernoulli Sampling: Abstract

 \section{Abstract}

 Balancing privacy and accuracy is a major challenge in designing differentially private machine learning algorithms.
-To improve this tradeoff, prior work has looked at {\em{privacy amplification}} methods which analyze how common training operations such as iteration and subsampling the data can lead to higher privacy.
-In this paper, we analyze privacy amplification properties of a new operation --- sampling from the posterior --- that is used in Bayesian inference.
-In particular, we look at Bernoulli sampling from a posterior that is described by a differentially private parameter.
-We provide an algorithm to compute the amplification factor in this setting, and establish upper and lower bounds on this factor.
-Finally, we look at what happens when we draw $k$ posterior samples instead of one.
+One way to improve this tradeoff for free is to leverage the noise in common data operations that already use randomness.
+Such operations include noisy SGD and data subsampling.
+The additional noise in these operations may amplify the privacy guarantee of the overall algorithm, a phenomenon known as {\em{privacy amplification}}.
+In this paper, we analyze the privacy amplification of sampling from a multidimensional Bernoulli distribution family given the parameter from a private algorithm.
+This setup has applications to Bayesian inference and to data compression.
+We provide an algorithm to compute the amplification factor, and we establish upper and lower bounds on this factor.